 Clearly, subtle and psychological cerebral horror was something that Morgan Creek were not wanting.
 Several months after Paul Schrader delivered his finished print to Morgan Creek, it was announced that he was departing from Exorcist: The Beginning over the usual ‘creative differences’.
 Much debate then centred around how to salvage Exorcist: The Beginning and give it more visceral horror.
 The initial idea had been to bring in another director to shoot additional scenes with Paul Schrader still retaining directorial credit.
 Finnish director Renny Harlin was auditioned.
 In an interview in The Times, Renny Harlin claimed that he was not interested in the job and suggested that they go and reshoot the film from scratch, not expecting that Morgan Creek would buy the idea, only to then find himself landed with the assignment.

 A director at almost opposite extremes to Paul Schrader than Renny Harlin one might have some difficulty finding – maybe Michael Bay?
 Paul Schrader makes intelligent psychological films about driven and morally tormented individuals; Renny Harlin makes big and mindless action vehicles.
-Unlike Paul Schrader, Renny Harlin does have a beginning in horror films – he first appeared with Empire’s Prison (1987) and then went onto make the silly A Nightmare on Elm Street IV: The Dream Master (1988).
+Unlike Paul Schrader, Renny Harlin does have a beginning in horror films – he first appeared on the genre scene with his second film, Empire’s Prison (1987) and then went onto make the silly A Nightmare on Elm Street IV: The Dream Master (1988).
 From there, Harlin graduated to big-budget action vehicles such as Die Hard 2 (1990) and various Sylvester Stallone efforts like Cliffhanger (1993) and Driven (2001).
 He single-handedly managed to sink his ex-wife Geena Davis’s career after starring her in two bloated and absurd action movies that were total flops – CutThroat Island (1995) and The Long Kiss Goodnight (1996).
 Subsequent to Exorcist: The Beginning, Renny Harlin stayed with the horror genre to make the serial killer thriller Mindhunters (2004) and The Covenant (2006), as well as The Legend of Hercules (2014).
 All of Renny Harlin’s films have been stupid and mindless, while everything he has made since Cliffhanger has been a box-office flop.
 The only watchable films among Renny Harlin’s oeuvre have been those in the so-stupid-they’re-entertaining category like the Andrew Dice Clay vehicle The Adventures of Ford Fairlane (1990) and the monster movie Deep Blue Sea (1999).
 Renny Harlin would, at least in this author’s estimation, rank alongside Michael Bay, Stephen Sommers, Jan de Bont and Joel Schumacher as one of the worst directors currently employed in Hollywood.
 It remains a thorough mystery as to why people like Renny Harlin who consistently make box-office flops that are hated by everybody still manages to get people prepared to give him lots of money to keep making films.

 Renny Harlin was assigned to reshoot Paul Schrader’s film from scratch and make it scarier.
 Stellan Skarsgård was retained as Father Merrin, along with cinematographer Vittorio Storaro, but most of the other roles recast and newcomer Alexi Hawley was brought in to rework the script.
 Hawley’s script follows the basics of the Schrader film closely.
 Hawley’s major change is the introduction of the character of Izabella Scorpuco’s doctor, as well as the mad archaeologist Bession and a clear change of who the possessed person being exorcised is.
 Most of the other underlying conflicts of the Caleb Carr/William Wisher script is there – Father Merrin’s being haunted by Nazi atrocities in the Netherlands, the conflict between the Turkana natives and the British soldiers, and Merrin’s regaining of faith – although in this version there is little emphasis on the psychological/theological issues and much on the physical horrors.
 There is debate about exactly how much of Paul Schrader’s film remains in Renny Harlin’s version, with reports ranging from 10% to a couple of exterior shots of Morocco to none at all.
 The producers deemed themselves happy with Renny Harlin’s print and it was released.
 Although Morgan Creek, either having some misgivings about the film or simply fearing that the project was so haunted by bad press, refused to hold any advance screenings for critics.
 Not unexpectedly, critics and most of the audiences savaged the film, giving it some of the worst notices since, well, Exorcist II: The Heretic.
 Paul Schrader’s print languished in Morgan Creek vaults, before being eventually released as Dominion: Prequel to The Exorcist (2005) – see that link for detailed comparison between the two films.